 Thanks to the popularity of smart phones and smart devices, there are now more apps and pieces of software than ever before, all designed to help you to calculate, track, and monitor exactly how many calories you’re consuming each day.

-Most of these apps allow you to not only enter the foods and drinks you’ve consumed manually, but you can also scan barcodes, enter weights and quantities, and then be left with the exact number of calories found in each food and drink item.
+Most of these apps allow you to not only enter the foods and drinks you’ve consumed manually, but also to scan barcodes, enter weights and quantities, and then be left with the exact number of calories found in each food and drink item.
 You can use these apps to set yourself a target caloric consumption for each day to maintain, lose weight, or even weight gain.

 As you make each entry, the number of calories you’re allowed will be added to the list, whilst the app will tell you how many calories you have left until you reach your daily requirement.
 On top of that, you can also manually enter how much physical exercise you may have performed, and roughly how many calories you burnt off.